 A graduated approach to repeat offenders tends to work better than an immediate punitive response.
 For example:

-• Third missed appointment: Enforce the full policy and consider whether to add the patient to a restricted booking list — sometimes referred to as a blacklist for persistent non-attenders — or require pre-payment for all future appointments.
+- Third missed appointment: Enforce the full policy and consider whether to require pre-payment for all future appointments or move the patient to a restricted booking list.

 For detailed guidance on structuring your policy, including template language and fee frameworks, see our no-show policy: reducing missed appointments without losing patients.

-Any system that stores patient data and sends electronic communications in the UK must comply with the UK General Data Protection Regulation (UK GDPR) and associated data protection legislation.
+Any system that stores patient data and sends electronic communications must comply with applicable data protection regulations, including HIPAA requirements for US-based practices.
 This is particularly relevant for SMS reminders and email communications, which involve the processing and transmission of personal data linked to a patient's health record.

 Patient consent for electronic communications can be recorded and stored within the system, giving practices a clear record should questions arise.
 This is a significant advantage over generic scheduling software not designed with healthcare data requirements in mind.